demergent-labs/blog/introducing-azle-and-demergent-labs.md

 Creating and fostering the adoption of a new language is extremely difficult.
 It's a huge point of friction for developers to learn a new language with all of its nuance, idioms, libraries, package managers, etc.

 Enter [Azle](https://github.com/demergent-labs/azle).
 Azle is a TypeScript CDK.
 It allows developers to write their canisters in TypeScript (and technically JavaScript as well).
 This is a big deal.
-TypeScript is one of the most popular programming languages ever to exist.
-It has years of documentation, blog posts, YouTube videos, podcasts, and expertise.
-There are millions of TypeScript developers that already exist.
+TypeScript and JavaScript are some of the most popular programming languages ever to exist.
+They have years' worth (for JavaScript decades) of community, libraries, documentation, YouTube videos, blog posts, podcasts, and expertise.
+There are millions of TypeScript developers that already exist and already love TypeScript.
+Why take that away from them?

 Here's the source code for a simple canister written in TypeScript with Azle.
 It's just a read-only query function that returns "Hello World!":